Andrew Myers (Minnesota politician)

 Andrew Myers is an American politician serving in the Minnesota House of Representatives since 2023.
-A member of the Republican Party of Minnesota, Myers represents District 45A in the western Twin Cities metropolitan area, which includes the cities of Mound, Minnetrista, and Orono and parts of Hennepin County, Minnesota.
+A member of the Republican Party of Minnesota, Myers represents District 45A in the western Twin Cities metropolitan area, which includes the cities of Mound, Minnetrista, and Orono and parts of Hennepin County.

 Early life, education and career

 Myers grew up in a small town in central Illinois.
-He attended Bradley University, earning a bachelor's degree in business and University of Montana for his Juris Doctor degree.
-Myers has lived in Minnesota for over 16 years, and served on the Minnetonka Beach City Council and Planning Commission and served on the Tonka Bay Parks and Docks Commission prior to his election to the legislature.
+He earned a B.A. in business from Bradley University and a J.D. from the University of Montana.

+Myers has lived in Minnesota for over 16 years, and served on the Minnetonka Beach City Council and Planning Commission and on the Tonka Bay Parks and Docks Commission before his election to the legislature.
+He has been a licensed attorney in Minnesota for over 15 years and serves on the Board of the Westonka Food Shelf.

+In 2021, before the revelations of her misconduct, Myers supported Jennifer Carnahan for state Republican Party chair.

 Minnesota House of Representatives

-Myers was first elected to the Minnesota House of Representatives in 2022, following redistricting and the retirement of Republican incumbent Jerry Hertaus.
+Myers was elected to the Minnesota House of Representatives in 2022.
+He first ran in 2020 against one-term DFL incumbent Kelly Morrison and lost.
+In 2022, Myers ran for an open seat after legislative redistricting and after Morrison announced she would seek election to the Minnesota Senate.

 Myers serves on the Capital Investment, Housing Finance and Policy, and Labor and Industry Finance and Policy Committees.